 4. Stone Soup

 Dolly shared this recipe with Hallmark a few years ago when they were visiting Dollywood.
 Tantalize taste buds with this Southern food that doesn't require any expensive ingredients.

 5. Walnut Pie

 The time has come for dessert!
-All for pretty food, Dolly shared her recipe for walnut pie last Pi Day for her fans via social media.
+All for pretty food, Dolly Parton shared her favorite recipe for walnut pie last Pi Day for her fans via social media.
 Walnut pie is almost like pecan pie, for the exception of walnuts.

 This post was originally published on August 31, 2018.